Steel prices jump up to Rs 5,000 per tonne as supply chains hit amid Russia-Ukraine conflict | Business

 The prices of the houses, vehicles and consumer goods are bound to be impacted by the rise in steel prices as steel is a raw material for these sectors, an expert said.

-While JSW Steel declined to comment, an e-mail query sent to JSPL, AMNS India, SAIL and RINL remained unanswered.
+While JSW Steel declined to comment, an e-mail query sent to JSPL, SAIL and RINL remained unanswered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)